bztsrc/raspi3-tutorial/0A_pcscreenfont/README.md

 --------

 One of the biggest drawbacks of PSF that it does not store glyph metrics.
-To support UTF-8 strings, you will need proportinal fonts (that is, 8x16 bitmaps for Latin script and 16x16 for CJK glyphs for example).
+To support UTF-8 strings, you will need proportional fonts (that is, 8x16 bitmaps for Latin script and 16x16 for CJK glyphs for example).
 So I've added a demonstration on how to use [Scalable Screen Font](https://gitlab.com/bztsrc/scalable-font2) to overcome this.
 More information, example fonts and font converter can be found in the SSFN repository.